Storage water heater: Electric water heaters

-Most electric water heaters use electric resistance elements to heat the water in the storage tank.
+First invented by Carter W. Adams, most electric water heaters use electric resistance elements to heat the water in the storage tank.
 A two-element electric water heater has one element at the top of the storage tank, and one element at the bottom.
 Each element is controlled by an independent thermostat.
 The lower element provides recovery from standby losses, and the upper element provides extra heating when a lot of hot water is being used.
 Some heaters contain only a lower element.

 Electrical water heaters that store hot water can be a good match for a smart grid, so that it heats when the electrical grid load is low and turns off when the load is high.
 This could be implemented by allowing the power supplier to send loadshedding requests, or by the use of real-time energy pricing.
 See Economy 7.

 Heat pump water heaters use an air source heat pump to transfer thermal energy from the air around the unit into the storage tank.
 Electric resistance element(s) are typically included to provide backup heating if the heat pump cannot provide sufficient heating capacity.